 Credit score is calculated by Fair Isaac Corporation (FICO) by using different credit data on consumers’ credit report.
 This data is divided into five categories.
 Each of these categories is important in computing your score; though they have different weight.
 The various percentages specified under each category indicate their relative significance in consumers’ credit score.

-The five categories of credit report on which FICO scores are based include:
+The five categories of the credit report on which FICO scores are based include:

 Payment History – 35%

-The payment history has the maximum weightage on your credit report.
+The payment history has the maximum weight on your credit report.
 It’s based on the following: